Golden Gate Park: Lakes

-Stow Lake surrounds the prominent Strawberry Hill, now an island with an electrically pumped waterfall.
-The lake was named for W.W.
-Stow who gave $60,000 for its construction.
+Blue Heron Lake, formerly known as Stow Lake, surrounds the prominent Strawberry Hill, now an island with an electrically pumped waterfall.
+The lake was originally named for William W. Stow, a known anti-Semite, who gave $60,000 for its construction.
 Strawberry Hills' waterfall was named Huntington Falls after its benefactor Collis P. Huntington.
-Stow was the first artificial lake constructed in the park and Huntington was the park's first artificial waterfall.
+Blue Heron Lake was the first artificial lake constructed in the park and Huntington was the park's first artificial waterfall.
 The falls are fed by a reservoir located atop Strawberry Hill.
-Water is pumped into the reservoir from Elk Glen Lake, the South Windmill, wells, and the city's water supply to keep the system of lakes flowing eastward from Stow.
+Water is pumped into the reservoir from Elk Glen Lake, the South Windmill, wells, and the city's water supply to keep the system of lakes flowing eastward from Blue Heron Lake.

 Rowboats and pedalboats can be rented at the boathouse.
 Much of the western portion of San Francisco can be seen from the top of this hill.
 The reservoir at its top also supplies a network of high-pressure water mains that exclusively supply specialized fire hydrants throughout the city.
 The lake itself also serves as a reservoir from which water is pumped to irrigate the rest of the park should other pumps stop operating.

 In the past the Hill was also topped by Sweeny Observatory, but the building was ruined by the 1906 earthquake and plans to replace it were not approved by park commissioners.

 Two bridges connect the inner island to the surrounding mainland: the Roman Bridge and the Stone (or Rustic) Bridge.
 The Stone Bridge is a prominent background feature in the 1915 American silent comedy short Wished on Mabel, starring Mabel Normand and Roscoe "Fatty" Arbuckle.

+In October 2022, three San Francisco city supervisors introduced a resolution urging the Recreation and Park Commission to rename the lake due to William Stow's outspoken antisemitism, as part of an effort to rename various landmarks across the San Francisco Bay Area.
+In January 2024, the Commission decided on the new name of "Blue Heron Lake", in honor of the blue herons that nest along the lake.